a

 Echo Lake Trailhead to Echo Summit

-Desolation Wilderness ended on the North side of Upper Echo Lake, but the Lake Tahoe Basin Administrative Unit continues to the Carson Gap.
+Desolation Wilderness ended on the North side of Upper Echo Lake, but the Lake Tahoe Basin Administrative Unit continues to the Carson Gap, the very point where we step South out of the Lake Tahoe Basin.

 Echo Lake to Echo Summit

-Elevation: top of rise between Echo Lake and Echo Summit: 7610 feet.
+Top of rise between Echo Lake and Echo Summit

 Highway 50 Crossing